AdriannaDJ/credit_risk_classification/README.md

 ## Results

-* Logistic Regression:
+* Logistic Regression:</br>
-    * Accuracy was 0.99, a high accuracy score.
+    * Accuracy was 0.99, a high accuracy score.</br>
     * Precision was 1.00 (a perfect score) for health loans and 0.85 for high-risk loans.
 Both scores are high.
-The high-risk loans could improve.
+The high-risk loans could improve.</br>
     * Recall was 0.99 for healthy loans and 0.91 for high-risk loans.
-Both scores are high.
+Both scores are high.</br>

 ## Summary